dev-labs-bg/swift-video-generator/README.md

 ```
 You need to provide the file's URL and optionally a new name for the reversed video file.

-NB! - As of right now the reverse happens only on the video, not on the sound so the finished video is without sound.
+**NB!** As of right now the reverse happens only on the video, not on the sound so the finished video is without sound.
 I will add this in the future, maybe with the option of choosing whether to reverse or keep the audio as is.

 [Exmaple video - reversed video](https://drive.google.com/open?id=1QXTxEMGJezuPVeuB_fqH8nHVKSG7vH_r)